 For such a small town, it packs a punch!
 Steve and I enjoyed visiting Sugarhigh Bakery.
 The owners are the Season 7 winners of Cupcake Wars on Food Network, so you know there’s nothing but sugary goodness here.

 #5 in 5 best spots in Frankenmuth, Michigan

-Frankenmuth is kind of cheesy, it’s lovely and it’s super fun.
+Frankenmuth is cheesy, it’s lovely, and it’s super fun.
 I liked the Christmas decorations around town, so I’m glad we came when we did, a week or so before Thanksgiving.

-Frankenmuth also has a cheese shop and a clock shop and really so much to offer.
+Frankenmuth also has a cheese shop, a clock shop, and much to offer.
 And chicken.
-You gotta try the chicken.
-It’s a great town and probably my favorite spot in Michigan.
+You have to try the chicken.
+It’s a great Christmas town and probably my favorite spot in Michigan.